zz10001/LITS2017-main3/readme.md

-# 2.5d segmentation for LiTS2017(Using Triplanar Convolutional Neural Network)
+# 2.5d segmentation for LiTS2017